-Hosein is a native of Tehran who has three years’ experience in UI design and front-end development, having worked with startups and IT companies in Iran.
-A newcomer to NLP, Hosein is designing the AYLIEN website and web apps, and also developing our front-ends.
+Hosein is a creative designer with 3 years experience in UI design and front-end development, having previously worked with other startups and tech companies.
+A newcomer to NLP, Hosein is designing the AYLIEN website and web apps, and is also developing our front-ends.

-While he’s away from his laptop, Hosein is usually out taking photographs and finding out more about cameras.
+While he’s away from his laptop, Hosein is usually out taking photographs and finding out more about cameras and photography.

 Erfan: NLP Research Engineer

-From Urmia in Northwestern Iran, Erfan holds a Bachelor’s Degree in Software Engineering from Sharif University in Tehran.
+Erfan holds a Bachelor’s Degree in Software Engineering.
 He has been researching computer vision for three years and you can read about his research on his blog.
 For his thesis, he used Deep Neural Nets to study the joint embedding of image and text, and at AYLIEN he is going to research and work on using memory-augmented neural nets, focusing on question-answering.